microsoft/live-share/docs/use/install-live-share-visual-studio.md

 ## Sign in

 In order to collaborate, you'll need sign into Visual Studio Live Share so everyone knows who you are.
 This is purely a security measure and does **not** opt you into any marketing or other research activities.
-You can sign in using a Microsoft personal account (e.g. @outlook.com), Microsoft-backed work or school account (AAD), or a GitHub account.
-Signing in is easy.
+You can sign in using:

+- A Microsoft personal account like outlook.com
+- A Microsoft-backed work or school account like Azure Active Directory (Azure AD)
+- A GitHub account.

-By default Visual Studio uses your [personalization account](/visualstudio/ide/signing-in-to-visual-studio) so if you're already logged into Visual Studio, you may be able to skip this step.
+By default Visual Studio uses your [personalization account](/visualstudio/ide/signing-in-to-visual-studio) so if you're already logged into Visual Studio, you might be able to skip this step.
 Otherwise sign as you would normally.

 ![VS sign in button](../media/vs-sign-in-button.png)

-If you want to use a different sign-in than your Visual Studio [personalization account](/visualstudio/ide/signing-in-to-visual-studio), go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.
+If you want to use a different sign-in than your Visual Studio [personalization account](/visualstudio/ide/signing-in-to-visual-studio), go to **Tools > Options > Live Share > General**.
+Select **User account**, and then select the ellipses to the right to switch credentials.

 ![VS Tools Options Live Share](../media/vs-tools-options-new.png)

-Selecting **External Account** allows you to select an account not supported by Visual Studio's personalization feature like GitHub.
-A browser will automatically appear the first time you use a Live Share feature so you may complete sign in.
+Selecting **External Account** allows you to select an account not supported by Visual Studio's personalization feature, like GitHub.
+A browser automatically appears the first time you use a Live Share feature so you can complete your sign in.

->[!Tip]
+>[!TIP]
->Did you know can go to **Tools &gt; Options &gt; Live Share &gt; General** to view all the default Live Share settings?
+>Did you know can go to **Tools > Options > Live Share > General** to view all the default Live Share settings?
 Customize your collaboration experience to your needs!
-You can also try all the new Live Share features by choosing **Advanced &gt; Features &gt; Insiders** from inside the General Live Share settings!
+You can also try the new Live Share features by choosing **Advanced > Features > Insiders** from inside the General Live Share settings!

 If you run into trouble, check out [troubleshooting](../troubleshooting.md#sign-in) for more tips.

 ## Guest limitations

-While there are currently some shortcomings guests will experience while using the features described in these articles, collaboration session hosts retain the complete functionality of their tool of choice.
+There are currently some shortcomings guests will experience using the features described in these articles.
+But collaboration session hosts retain the complete functionality of their tool of choice.
 See the following for more information:

 - [Language and platform support](../reference/platform-support.md)
 - [Extension support](../reference/extensions.md)